 After pressing the POPCORN pad, press the 9 pad immediately after the oven starts for an extra 20 seconds.
+The display will show ++.
 Press the 9 pad again to add another 10 seconds (total 30 seconds additional time).

 To subtract time: